How to play at the club

 |Subscription Type||Description||Cost Per Month|

-For Country, Student Country, or Family memberships, please contact us directly and we will discuss your requirements, and provide the correct link.
+For Country or Student Country memberships, please contact us directly and we will discuss your requirements.

-APBC have always enjoyed a strong, active adult membership.
-We have adult players ranging from 18 to in their 80’s playing at all levels.
-Most organised sessions, where members can turn up and play with others, are during the evenings, but we do offer daytime and weekend availability for members to come down and play.
+APBC have a strong, active adult membership, from 18 – 80 playing at all levels.
+Most group sessions, where members can turn up and play with others, are during the evenings – but we do offer morning sessions during the week.
+Members can also play at the hall outside of planned sessions, whenever the courts are free – see the court availability page.

 |Beginner||Has never played before, or plays occasionally, and has little playing experience.
 Doesn’t know the rules well, and doesn’t know the court layout.|